Guilinggao: Variety

 Regular guilinggao jelly is black in appearance; however, the actual color is more of a dark brown.
-Naturally, it is not sweet, but slightly bitter, although sweeteners such as honey can be added to make it more palatable.
+Naturally, it is not sweet, but slightly bitter, although sweeteners and flavourers such as honey, red bean paste, condensed milk and coconut milk can be added to make it more palatable.

 Availability

 Relatively inexpensive canned guilinggao jelly with poptop lids and plastic spoons for immediate consumption can be found in many East and Southeast Asian countries, as well as Chinatowns in the United States and Canada.
 It is also available for purchase in England and New Zealand.
 There are two varieties, one of them containing Lingzhi powder.

 Preparation

 Traditional guilinggao recipes require boiling turtle shell for many hours, first by itself, then with a variety of herbal ingredients, so that the liquid is gradually evaporated and a jelly-like residue forms.
 Rice flour and corn starch are added to thicken the product.

 Guilinggao jelly can be prepared at home from commercially sold powdered concentrate (the "guilinggao powder"), similarly to how Jello is made.
 When it is prepared, other herbal substances, such as ginseng, are added to the jelly to give it certain tastes and medicinal values.